lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Security considerations {#SecConsiderations}

-When applied to LPWAN, the Security Considerations of SCHC header compression {{rfc8724}} are valid for SCHC CoAP header compression.
+When applied on top of LPWAN, the Security Considerations of SCHC header compression {{rfc8724}} are valid for SCHC CoAP header compression.
+When other technologies are used, an integrity protection mechanism MUST be defined to carry SCHC compressed packets.
 When CoAP uses OSCORE, the security considerations defined in {{rfc8613}} does not change when SCHC header compression is applied.

 The definition of SCHC over CoAP header fields permits the compression of header information only.
 The SCHC header compression itself does not increase or reduce the level of security in the communication.
 When the connection does not use any security protocol as OSCORE, DTLS, or other, it is highly necessary to use a layer two security.

-DoS attacks are possible if an intruder can introduce a compressed SCHC corrupted packet onto the link and cause a compression efficiency reduction.
+DoS attacks are possible if an intruder can introduce a corrupted SCHC compressed packet onto the link and cause a compression efficiency reduction.
 However, an intruder having the ability to add corrupted packets at the link layer raises additional security issues than those related to the use of header compression.

 SCHC compression returns variable-length Residues for some CoAP fields.
-In the compressed header, the length sent is not the original header field length but the length of the Residue.
-So if a corrupted packet comes to the decompressor with a longer or shorter length than the one in the original header, SCHC decompression will detect an error and drops the packet.
+In the compressed header, the length that is sent is not the length of the original header field but rather the length of the Residue that is transmitted.
+If a corrupted packet arrives at a  decompressor that does not match the length from the original header, SCHC decompression will detect an error and drop the packet.

 OSCORE compression is also based on the same compression method described in {{rfc8724}}.
 The size of the Initialisation Vector (IV) residue must be considered carefully.
 A residue size obtained with LSB CDA over the IV impacts on the compression efficiency and the frequency the device will renew its key.
 This operation requires several exchanges and is energy-consuming.